 When you complete a Free Application for Federal Student Aid (FAFSA), which is available to all students regardless of age, finances, or college program, you will receive a determination regarding your eligibility for a Pell Grant.

 The federal government uses a standard formula to compute your eligibility and, if you qualify, the amount of the Pell Grant you might receive.
 Keep in mind there is a lifetime limit of 12 semesters of grants regardless of the cumulative dollar amount.

 This program tries to meet its original goal: to give all students, regardless of financial hardship, the opportunity to further their education.

-Some key differences between Pell Grants and student loans are:
+Here are some key differences between Pell Grants and Student Loans: